 Xtend is a flexible and expressive dialect of Java, which compiles into readable Java 5 compatible source code.
 You can use any existing Java library seamlessly.
 The compiled output is readable and pretty-printed, and tends to run as fast as the equivalent handwritten Java code.

 Xtend works great on Android, as it doesn't produce additional runtime overhead.
-The very thin lib and the advanced support for code generation are increasing productivity while helping to keep your Android apps small.
+The very thin lib and the advanced support for code generation increase productivity while helping to keep your Android apps small.

 Static typing is not only important for early error detection but even more so for good IDE support.
 To ensure a great and holistic user experience, Xtend's IDE and language have been designed side by side.
 And of course the tools integrate seamlessly with the Eclipse Java IDE.

 Xtend works well with Java 8 APIs as it does the same kind of target typing coercion for lambdas.
-With its additional syntactical flexibility of course Xtend code looks much better than the equivalent Java 8 code.
-Here's are some examples.
+With its additional syntactical flexibility, of course Xtend code looks much better than the equivalent Java 8 code.
+Here are some examples.